Course1

 $79.00

-Technology allows lawyers far more flexibility to practice law than ever before.
-Lawyers can work in shared offices, splitting expenses with other small firms or solo practitioners.
-They can work remotely, from home or virtually anywhere, with basic computer and networking technology.
-But all these innovations come with ethics traps.
-These include issues of communications and confidentiality, supervising outsourced worked, multijurisdictional practice, and managing all the technology used to practice law from home.
-This program will provide you with a practical guide to ethical issues when working from home or anywhere but a traditional office.
-Disclosure to clients of virtual nature of law office Duty of competence as a duty to understand technology Electronic communications, confidentiality, and ethical risks in virtual law offices How Web sites and a “virtual” presence implicate multijurisdictional practice issues Outsourcing work to paralegal services, including fee sharing issues Speaker: Thomas E. Spahn is a partner in the McLean, Virginia office of McGuireWoods, LLP, where he has a broad complex commercial, business and securities litigation practice.
-He also has a substantial practice advising businesses on properly creating and preserving the attorney-client privilege and work product protections.
-For more than 20 years he has lectured extensively on legal ethics and professionalism and has written “The Attorney-Client Privilege and the Work Product Doctrine: A Practitioner’s Guide,” a 750 page treatise published by the Virginia Law Foundation.
-Mr. Spahn has served as member of the ABA Standing Committee on Ethics and Professional Responsibility and as a member of the Virginia State Bar's Legal Ethics Committee.
+Professional responsibility extends far beyond the courtroom and law office, creating unexpected ethical obligations in business ventures, board service, and consulting roles.
+This program illuminates the often-overlooked ethical duties that follow lawyers into non-practice activities and alternative career paths.
+Discover how to maintain professional integrity while pursuing diverse opportunities outside traditional legal practice.
+Understand when professional conduct rules apply to non-legal business activities and investments Navigate conflicts of interest in corporate board service and consulting arrangements Address advertising and solicitation rules affecting lawyers in business and entrepreneurial roles Manage confidentiality obligations when transitioning between legal and non-legal professional roles Speaker: Thomas E. Spahn is a partner in the McLean, Virginia office of McGuireWoods, LLP, where he has a substantial practice advising clients on properly creating and preserving the attorney-client privilege and work product protections.
+For more than 30 years he has lectured extensively on legal ethics and professionalism and has written “The Attorney-Client Privilege and the Work Product Doctrine: A Practitioner’s Guide,” a 750 page treatise published by the Virginia Law Foundation.
+Mr. Spahn has served as a member of the ABA Standing Committee on Ethics and Professional Responsibility and as a member of the Virginia State Bar's Legal Ethics Committee.
 He received his B.A., magna cum laude, from Yale University and his J.D. from Yale Law School.

 • MP3 Download